A Quick Primer on Machine Learning in Wireless Communications: Introduction

 \section{Introduction}

-There is no shortage of publications in the research area of wireless communication and machine learning.
-These numerous publications bring about numerous assumptions, configurations, and source codes.
+The research domain of wireless communications and machine learning has been supplied with an abundance of publications, yielding numerous source codes implementing countless assumptions and configurations.
 These source codes---especially when proprietary or released under restrictive license agreements---can make the idea of reproducibility extremely challenging.

-Because of this, and keeping simplicity in mind, we share this draft of a primer to machine learning in wireless communication in addition to the source code related to it.
-Because the wireless communication system of our choice supports multiple-input and multiple-output (MIMO) systems and orthogonal frequency division multiplexing (OFDM), this can source code can be suitable for prototyping of 4G LTE and 5G systems alike.
-The source code is available on GitHub \cite{github} and runs on Python 3 and TensorFlow.
+Because of this, and keeping simplicity in mind, we share this quick primer on machine learning in wireless communications in addition to the source code related to it.
+We call the essential library that implements this primer ``deepwireless.''
+The objective of this primer and the deepwireless library is to fast-track the reader into the ability to build their simulations efficiently using inexpensive computing environments and open-source tools---especially ones with machine learning (ML) and artificial intelligence (AI) applications.
+Because the wireless communications system of our choice supports multiple-input and multiple-output (MIMO) systems and orthogonal frequency division multiplexing (OFDM), this source code can be used for the prototyping of AI-based air interfaces (AI-AI) for 4G LTE and 5G air interfaces alike.
+We hope that AI-AI would empower next-generation wireless networks beyond 5G and thus extend the longevity of these libraries and related source code.
+The deepwireless library and the related source code are written in Python and are available online.
+Specifically, the deepwireless library is available on GitHub \cite{github} or can be installed using pip and a well-documented source code implementing all the scenarios shown in this primer using deepwireless is available on GitHub.
+It is no surprise that we have chosen Python to implement deepwireless as Python has become the quintessential programming language for building AI and ML applications due to its simplicity and abundance of supporting libraries.
+Moreover, it is free to use.

+Also, considering the large number of acronyms and abbreviations in this primer, we build a table that can be referenced.
+These abbreviations can be found in Table~\ref{tab:abbrev}.